DermotKelly/POA/readme.txt

     • Allows users to update their personal and contact details.
     • Email-based recovery for forgotten passwords.

+Created CRUD funcionality where users can create, read, update and delete post on blog

+Create a Magazine archive where logged in users can access magazines.

+Create public news feed

 Phase 4
-I designed the frontend using HTML templates, inheritance, enhancing the look with Bootstrap, and integrating JavaScript-driven functionalities.
+I designed the frontend using HTML templates, incorporated inheritance, enhancing the look with Bootstrap, and integrating CSS and JavaScript-driven functionalities.

 Phase 5